rebumatadele/Todo-list-typescript/README.md

 # Todo List Application

 This project is a simple and elegant Todo List application that helps users plan and manage their daily activities.
 It allows users to add, edit, complete, and delete tasks.
-The application keeps track of the number of pending and completed tasks, providing a clear overview of the user's progress.

 ## Features